Advances in 4D Representation: Geometry, Motion, and Interaction: Modeling Geometry

 \subsubsection{Neural Radiance Fields (NeRF) based Representation}

-Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} represent a 3D scene by mapping a 3D query point and view direction to density and color using an MLP.
-The final pixel color is obtained by integrating these color predictions along camera rays via volume rendering~\cite{kajiya1984ray}.
-This continuous representation achieves high visual fidelity from only 2D images and can capture topologically complex phenomena such as smoke and fluids, and storing dynamic scenes compactly within an MLP~\cite{park2021hypernerf,attal2023hyperreel}.
-Despite its promise for modeling dynamic 3D scenes, NeRF faces several key challenges.
+Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} represent 3D scenes by mapping 3D query points and view directions to density and color using an MLP.
+Final pixel colors are obtained by integrating these color predictions along camera rays via volume rendering~\cite{kajiya1984ray}.
+This continuous representation achieves high visual fidelity from only 2D images and can capture topologically complex phenomena like smoke and fluids, and compactly store dynamic scenes within an MLP~\cite{park2021hypernerf,attal2023hyperreel}.
+Despite its promise, NeRF faces several key challenges in 4D modeling.

-\textbf{Flickering and Unrealistic Deformations:} A direct extension of NeRF to the 4D domain models temporal variations by conditioning the representation on a time signal or a learnable embedding for each timestamp in an auto-decoder manner~\cite{gao2021dynamic, li2021neural, li2022neural, wu2022d, ost2021neural, song2023nerfplayer}.
+\textbf{Flickering and Unrealistic Deformations:} A direct extension of NeRF to the 4D domain models temporal variations by introducing time-varying fields.
+This is typically done by conditioning the representation on a time signal or by learning a unique embedding for each timestamp ~\cite{gao2021dynamic, li2022neural, wu2022d, ost2021neural}.
+Another approach models dynamics by predicting deformation or flow fields using a separate deformation network, which warps the scene over time ~\cite{li2021neural, song2023nerfplayer}.
 Each frame’s color and density are then composited and rendered using the standard NeRF volume rendering framework.
 However, this approach often suffers from temporal flickering and unrealistic deformations.
-These are typically alleviated through temporal consistency losses and rigidity constraints~\cite{gao2021dynamic, li2021neural}.
+These issues are typically alleviated through temporal consistency losses and rigidity constraints~\cite{gao2021dynamic, li2021neural}.

 \textbf{Slow Convergence:} NeRF-based representations often suffer from slow convergence due to the heavy computational cost of training large MLPs for dynamic scenes.
 To accelerate training, several methods introduce learnable spatial-temporal data structures such as Hex-planes and K-planes~\cite{cao2023hexplane, singer2023text, fridovich2023k, jiang2023consistent4d}, which trade memory for speed.
 These approaches sample positional features from planar decompositions via bilinear interpolation before passing them through a smaller MLP for color and density prediction.
 By offloading computation from the MLP to explicit plane-based storage, convergence accelerates significantly compared to standard NeRFs.
 However, planar decompositions may sacrifice fine-grained spatial details.
 Alternative data structures have also been explored, including voxel grids~\cite{liu2022devrf, fang2022fast, shao2023tensor4d, yang2023real} that provide denser spatial sampling, and hash grids~\cite{bahmani20244dfy, zhao2023animate124, zhang_4diffusion_2024} that offer adaptive resolution through learned hash encodings.